FusionAuth/fusionauth-jwt/README.md

 FusionAuth JWT is intended to be fast and easy to use.
 FusionAuth JWT has a single external dependency on Jackson, no Bouncy Castle, Apache Commons or Guava.

+## Security disclosures
+If you find a vulnerability or other security related bug, please send a note to security@fusionauth.io before opening a GitHub issue.
+This will allow us to assess the disclosure and prepare a fix prior to a public disclosure.

+We are very interested in compensating anyone that can identify a security related bug or vulnerability and properly disclose it to use.

 ### Features
  - JWT signing using HMAC, RSA and Elliptic Curve support
    - `HS256`, `HS384`, `HS512`, `RS256`, `RS384`, `RS512`, `ES256`, `ES384`, `ES512`